mrbrahimbl/Freelance-Web-Projects/Callitnow.md

 - Expansion of payment options and integration with additional payment gateways.
 - Implementation of AI-driven chatbots for enhanced customer support automation.

-For inquiries or collaboration opportunities, please contact me at [your@email.com](mailto:your@email.com).
+For inquiries or collaboration opportunities, please contact me at [ibrahim.lahmar@mohawkcollege.ca](mailto:ibrahim.lahmar@mohawkcollege.ca).

 Explore the technical aspects of the website and the project by visiting [CallItNow.ca](https://www.callitnow.ca).